Prashant-b97/remote-linux-lab/README.md

 - Handling keys, secrets, and file transfers
 - Building confidence with command-line editors

-This repo serves as both my study notes and a portfolio project showcasing practical server management skills.
+This repo doubles as study notes and a portfolio artifact so peers can trace the reasoning, not just the commands.

 ---